Sxrlett/SQL/README.md

 # SQL Portfolio
 Welcome!
-This is my portfolio of SQL code written thanks in part to various data analytics courses.
+This is my portfolio of SQL code written thanks, in part, to various data analytics courses.